Weekday Campus Tour & Information Session

 Instant Decision Days

 Join us at 10:00am during one of our Instant Decision Days in the fall to speak with a Counselor and receive an instant admissions decision.
 High school seniors need to bring an official, sealed transcript and official, sealed standardized test scores.
 Guests will receive an information session, campus tour, and lunch.
+Registration for an Instant Decision Day is available online.

 Fall 2013 Instant Decision Day dates include Monday, October 14th and Monday, November 11th.
-Online registration for these dates will be available in late summer.

 Summer Open House